xkunwu/xkunwu.github.io/pages/about/phd-defended.md

 #### Ticket on the Tassel
 If I do not introduce, you might think that paper on the tassel is my certificate - actually I also thought like at first.
 Now the truth: it's a speeding ticket - of course, a fake one.
-That's because they all know I drive fast - admitted, I constantly drive over 200km/h - but _who does not drive fast in GERMANY?_ :joy:
+That's because they all know I drive fast - admitted, I constantly drive over 200km/h - but _who does not drive fast in **Germany**?_ :joy:
 Besides, I would argue that I never go up to 250km/h - you know, mainly because never had a chance of driving a super car.

 Anyway, it's really one of most memorable days in my life.